-Matthew tells us that Jesus inaugurated His public ministry by issuing two significant calls to those who would follow Him.
+Matthew tells us that Jesus inaugurated His public ministry by issuing three significant calls to those who would follow Him.
 These calls transcend time, apply to each of us today, and are found in in Matthew 4:17-23.

-1. First is the call to salvation.
+1. First is the call to Believe and Follow Jesus.
 In Matthew 4:17 we read, “From then on Jesus began to preach, ‘Repent, because the kingdom of heaven has come near!’”

 Answering the call to salvation is the first step on a person’s journey to follow Jesus.
 This step is taken when we accept the truth that…

 1. God rules.
 The Bible says God created everything, including you and me, and He’s in charge of everything.
 (See Genesis 1:1, Revelation 4:11, and Colossians 1:16-17.)

 2. Man sinned.
 We inherently disobey God.
 The Bible calls this sin, and sin separates us from God.
 The punishment?
 Death.
 (See Romans 3:23 and 6:23.)

 3. God sent Jesus.
 He’s the perfect solution to our sin problem, rescuing us from the punishment we deserve.
 It’s something we, as sinners, could never earn on our own.
 Jesus alone saves us.
 (See John 3:16, Ephesians 2:8-9, and Acts 16:30-31.)

 4. We respond in repentance and faith.
 All you have to do is believe in your heart that Jesus alone saves you through what He did on the cross.
 Repent from self and sin, then turn to Jesus.
 Tell God and others that your faith is in Jesus.
 (See John 14:6 and Romans 10:9-10,13.)

 The second call is to be changed by Jesus.
 Reading in Matthew 4:19, “‘Follow Me,’ He told them, ‘and I will make you’”